 In recent fiscal years, we have selectively hedged our exposure to changes in foreign currency exchange rates on the balance sheet.
 In the future, we may enter into additional foreign currency-based hedging contracts to reduce our exposure to significant fluctuations in currency exchange rates on the balance sheet, although there can be no assurances that we will do so.
-However, as our international operations grow, or if dramatic fluctuations in foreign currency exchange rates become ineffective, the effect of changes in the foreign currency exchange rates could become material to revenue, operating expenses, and income.
+However, as our international operations grow, or if dramatic fluctuations in foreign currency exchange rates continue or increase or if our hedging strategies become ineffective, the effect of changes in the foreign currency exchange rates could become material to revenue, operating expenses, and income.